Colonialism: 20th century

 Asking whether colonies paid, economic historian Grover Clark (1891–1938) argues an emphatic "No!"
 He reports that in every case the support cost, especially the military system necessary to support and defend colonies, outran the total trade they produced.
 Apart from the British Empire, they did not provide favoured destinations for the immigration of surplus metropole populations.
 The question of whether colonies paid is a complicated one when recognizing the multiplicity of interests involved.
 In some cases colonial powers paid a lot in military costs while private investors pocketed the benefits.
 In other cases the colonial powers managed to move the burden of administrative costs to the colonies themselves by imposing taxes.

+World War I

-After World War I (1914–1918), the victorious Allies divided up the German colonial empire and much of the Ottoman Empire between themselves as League of Nations mandates, grouping these territories into three classes according to how quickly it was deemed that they could prepare for independence.
-The empires of Russia and Austria collapsed in 1917–1918.
-Nazi Germany set up short-lived colonial systems (Reichskommissariate, Generalgouvernement) in Eastern Europe in the early 1940s.
+The First World War brought the European colonial empires into conflict with each other with the fight sustained by their colonial territories.
+War mobilization heightened colonial exploitation globally, sparking several anticolonial uprisings in response to forced conscription.
+Germany capitulated in large part due to the Allied sea blockade cutting off access to its overseas colonies, a disadvantage which German U-boats could not inflict on the Allies.
+The victorious Allies divided up the German colonial empire and much of the Ottoman Empire between themselves as League of Nations mandates, grouping these territories into three classes according to how quickly it was deemed that they could prepare for independence.
+The empires of Russia and Austria collapsed in 1917–1918, and the Soviet empire emerged.

-After World War II (1939–1945), decolonisation progressed rapidly, due to a number of reasons.
-First, the Japanese victories in the Pacific War of 1941–1945 had showed Indians and other subject peoples that the colonial powers were not invincible.
-Second, World War II had significantly weakened all the overseas colonial powers economically.
+Interwar years

+Anti-colonial sentiment surged during the interwar years.
+The Easter Rising and Irish War of Independence led to the UK conceding independence to Ireland.
+Turkey became an independent country in the ruins of the Ottoman Empire and fought off interventions from Britain, France, and Italy.
+The first Pan-African Congress would take place in Paris in 1919.
+The Soviet Union positioned itself as "an explicitly anti-imperialist power" and would play an important role in the success of anticolonial resistance movements in Asia and Africa, although its own policies in Central Asia resembled the colonial policies of the Russian empire that preceded it.
+At the same time, Japan expanded its colonies in Asia and the Pacific.